Strategy11/formidable-forms/readme.txt

 * New: Imported views and pages with [formidable] and [display-frm-data] shortcodes will now replace old form and view ids with the new imported ids.
 * New: Imported forms will now replace the old field ids with new field ids when the id is used in a field_id shortcode option.
 * Fix: Field id values were not always properly updating when duplicating a form depending on the order of the fields.

-= 5.2.07 =
-* Fix: Step value validation was occasionally breaking in some cases due to rounding precision issues.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>